-“Well, Laura Jane, Charles Farley might’ve been raised in Chino, but he’s not a prairie resident now.
-He’s from down in the valley, and yes, he might be trouble.
+“Well, Laura Jane, Charles Farley might’ve been raised in Mustang, but he’s not a prairie resident now.
+He’s from down in Phoenix, and yes, he might be trouble.
 He wants me to sell my land to a developer and influence his father to do the same.”
 He cut a bite of dessert, but only toyed with it as a wave of irritation over the conversation earlier with the man stole his taste for the sweetness.
 “Only his father doesn’t want to sell, and neither do I.”

 She quirked a brow.
 “Sounds like a son trying to get his inheritance early.”
 Her bare, moist lips smirked.

 Farley’s words faded as he stared at her mouth and wondered if she’d taste as sweet as the strudel.
 “Does have that ring to it.”